Frank E. Boston: Military service

 In 1917, the United States joined World War I and the entire nation was in a buzz to join the effort.
 After the declaration of war with Germany, many African Americans were turned away from the local recruiting stations.
 Unprepared for a large-scale conflict, the United States Army had only four black regiments, and many commanders would not allow mixing of blacks and whites in their units.
 Also, the black regiments themselves were not trusted to be sent to Europe, as many of the higher ups possessed a lack of confidence in black soldiers as fighters.

 Fort Des Moines Provisional Army Officer Training School had been opened for training African American men as there had been a huge influx of African American volunteers and a petition was erected by the students of Howard University.
 However, there was still some discontent at the facility as many soldiers found that he had been unfairly assessed for merely being black.

-When Boston answered the military's call for physicians, he was immediately given the rank, First Lieutenant in the Army Medical Reserve Corps.
-Like all the African American recruits, Lieutenant Boston was sent to Fort Des Moines for medical training at the Medical Officers Training Camp.
-After completing his training, Lieutenant Boston was assigned as a medical officer with the 317th Engineers Regiment of the 92nd Division.
-Before leaving for France, Lieutenant Boston spent additional time in Camp Sherman, Ohio, where his abilities and rigor were so well recognized that he was promoted to captain.
+When Boston answered the military's call for physicians, he was immediately given the rank of first lieutenant in the Army Medical Reserve Corps.
+Like all the African American recruits, he was sent to Fort Des Moines for medical training at the Medical Officers Training Camp.
+After completing his training, he was assigned as a medical officer with the 317th Engineers Regiment of the 92nd Division.
+Before leaving for France, Boston spent additional time in Camp Sherman, Ohio, where his abilities and rigor were so well recognized that he was promoted to captain.

 When arriving at France, he found a large amount of work on his plate.
 The 317th Engineering Regiment was the other option for black citizens wanting to enlist into work.
 Most African American soldiers had been assigned to noncombatant engineer units that performed dangerous and hard jobs of digging trenches, forming roads, and fortification against the Germans.
-Captain Boston spent his time in France busy taking care of sick men and those heavily injured from building, as the Germans were becoming more aggressive in late 1918.
-Later, Captain Boston would display his extraordinary skill as a surgeon.
+Boston spent his time in France taking care of sick men and those heavily injured from building, as the Germans were becoming more aggressive in late 1918.
+Later, he would display his extraordinary skill as a surgeon.

-After the conclusions of the war, Captain Boston remained at his commission in the Medical Reserve Corps.
+After the conclusions of the war, Boston remained at his commission in the Medical Reserve Corps.
 While there, he was in communication with W.E.B Du Bois.
 Four surviving letters exist to confirm the correspondence.
 When the war ended Du Bois sought out and interviewed many African American soldiers for a scheduled book on their experiences.
-In a letter Du Boise sent to Captain Boston on April 16, 1919:
+In a letter Du Boise sent to Boston on April 16, 1919: